 UCSC DNS & DHCP Service Requests

-Local Information Technology Specialists and other technical support staff can use the forms below to request new DNS names, move a named host to another subnet address, create an alias to an existing name, change a name, and return names and addresses when they are no longer needed.
+Local Information Technology Specialists and other technical support staff can request new DNS names, move a named host to another subnet address, create an alias to an existing name, change a name, and return names and addresses when they are no longer needed.
 New hosts that will use an old name and address need to have the physical network address or "MAC address" of the new computer associated with the old name and address.

 If you have a question about the service, wish to reach Network Operations staff, or have a request that does not fit a form in the list below, then send an email to email@example.com with your situation.